SeongjaeHuh/past_engin/Part1.md

 # 5. Export the data from above query to MySQL

-## a.
-Create a MySQL table and name it “results”
-i.
-Make sure it has the necessary columns of matching type as the results of your query from above

-## b.
-The table should be created under the database “test”
+## Create a MySQL "results" table under the database "test"

 ```
 create table results
 ( Id int, fname varchar(500), lname varchar(500), num_posts int);
 ```

-## c.
-Finally, export into MySQL the results of your query
+## export into MySQL the results of your query

 ```
 sqoop export \